danman01/ruby-enumerables/README.md

 ## Framing
 One of the most common things we do as developers is to iterate through data structures.

-Whenever we talk about data in Ruby, its important to review how Ruby handles groups of data.

 We learned how to work with collections of data in Javascript: looping through data, getting things into and out of arrays and hashes.
 Now we're going to learn how to work with collections of data in Ruby.

 ## Objectives
- - Review Ruby Classes, Instances and Modules
  - Learn about Enumerables in Ruby
  - Access the Ruby Docs to find information on methods and modules
  - What are the differences between Javascript and Ruby enumerables?
  - Use enumerables to traverse, search, sort and modify collections.
+ - Review Ruby Classes, Instances and Modules
  - Implement a ruby class that is enumerable

 ## What is an Enumerable?